 Many visitors to Thailand are struck by the long surnames or last names Thais often have.
-When a Thai introduces themselves, it’s not uncommon to hear something like, “Hi, my name is Suree Wontiphontiphontipoom” and, of course few foreigners, even those living here, remembers these names.
-They’re just too long for the average brain to remember.
-But why do Thai surnames sound like this?
+When a Thai introduces themselves, it is not uncommon to hear something like, “Hi, my name is Suree Wontiphontiphontipoom” and, of course few foreigners, even those living here, remember these names.

-You’ll actually discover, if you do some research, many Thais have short names.
+You will actually discover, if you do some research, many Thais have short names.
 For instance, Metanee, Kitsuwan and Timkun are all short Thai last names.
-These are usually last names belonging to ethnic Thais ie: those whose families have been native Thai for tens of generations.
+These are usually last names belonging to ethnic Thais ie: those whose families have been native Thai for many generations.

-Where the long surnames come in are usually with Chinese-Thais, ie: people who are members of families who emigrated to Thailand from China a generation or two ago.
+Where the long surnames come in are usually with Chinese-Thais, ie: people who are members of families who emigrated to Thailand from China a generation or more ago.

 When they first arrived, they often kept their usual Chinese last name — Wong, Tek, or Tan, for instance.
 But, as time went on and they had children, those children wanted to have Thai names, which they had to apply for with the Thai government.

-In Thailand, you’re not allowed to have the same last name as another family (basically anyone who has the same last name, is a member of the same family) so, as many names were already taken, Chinese-Thais had to create long last names that sounded Thai, so they too could have a unique Thai last name.
-And that’s why, today, many Chinese-Thais have long (and for us, impossible to remember) Thai last names.
+In Thailand, you are not allowed to have the same last name as another family (basically anyone who has the same last name, is a member of the same family) so, as many names were already taken, Chinese-Thais had to create long last names that sounded Thai, so they too could have a unique Thai last name.

 And that is why, today, many Chinese-Thais have long Thai last names.

 Long names may also be because the person is a member of the Thai royal family, or a noble, or has been awarded the name by the royal family in recognition of their good work.

 One good example of this is a former Miss Thailand World, Lada Engchawadechasilp.